B.A. Art, Mills College; Phi Beta Kappa

 Interdisciplinary Studio Art & Italian Culture, taught for UW Study Abroad at UW Rome Center, Italy

 BIS 130 What Is Art - not yet taught by Barbara Noah, but it is a new class she developed and proposed, and it has been approved for inclusion in the curriculum.

-Future work will explore digital and sculptural hybrid works, including concepts arising out of 3D printing and other digital processes, mixed 2D and 3D media, and public art concepts and materials research.
+Future work will explore digital and sculptural hybrid works, including concepts arising out of 3D printing and other digital or technological media and processes, mixed 2D and 3D media, and public art concepts and materials research.
 Current and past research has also included mediation of the natural world, the face recognition reflex, semiotics, and art in health care contexts, among others.

-- 2019 Likely Stories, solo exhibition at Davidson Galleries, Seattle, Washington
+- 2019 Toss and Turn, solo exhibition at Davidson Galleries, Seattle, Washington

 - 2018 Making Our Mark, Bellevue Arts Museum, Washington; curated by Michael W. Monroe, Director Emeritus of BAM, Curator-in-Charge of the Renwick Gallery, Smithsonian American Art Museum.

 - 2017 Second Annual Fine Art Exhibition, Los Angeles Center of Photography, Los Angeles, California